ElementAI/greensim/README.md

 Take a look at the files in [examples]() subdirectory to get a concrete understanding.

-Reference documentation for classes `Simulator` and `Process` is available as docstrings.
+Reference documentation for classes and tools is available as docstrings.